aws-powertools/powertools-lambda-python/docs/quickstart.md

 === "CloudWatch Logs Insight Example"
 ![CloudWatch Logs Insight Example](./media/cloudwatch_logs_insight_example.png)
 ## Tracing
-Next task you decided to work on is to add proper tracing mechanism to your stack.
-Developers want to be able to analyse request traces coming through API Gateway to your Lambda.
+The next task you have chosen to work on is to add an appropriate tracking mechanism to your stack.
+Developers want to be able to analyze traces of queries that pass via the API gateway to your Lambda.
-Together with structured logs it will be a great step to providing observability for your application!
+With structured logs, it will be an important step to provide the observability of your application!
-Ideal service for this purpose is [AWS X-RAY](https://aws.amazon.com/xray/).
-How can we send traces from our application to the AWS X-RAY service?
+The ideal solution is [AWS X-RAY](https://aws.amazon.com/xray/).
+How do we send traces from our application to the AWS X-RAY service?
-Lets look first how we can achieve this with [x-ray sdk](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html) and then try to simplify it using powertools library.
+Let's look first at how we can achieve this with [x-ray SDK](https://docs.aws.amazon.com/xray-sdk-for-python/latest/reference/index.html) and then try to simplify it using the power tools library.

 === "app.py"